 Maiami

 A whole eclectic vibe for this brand new place by the sea, Maiami.
-Simple and delicious staples from Med cuisine, a touch of art, and Cretan wines from Manousakis Winery.
+It offers simple and delicious staples from Med cuisine, a touch of art, and Cretan wines from Manousakis Winery.
 In all, Maiami offers unforgettable dining experiences.

 Amazing appetizers plus pasta, the way it has to be.
 Trust me, the place will put you in the right mood for an unforgettable evening in town.